icub-tech-iit/documentation/docs/ft-sensors/ft-sensors_imu.md

 ```

-And the same apply to the corresponding gyroscope data. **Please notice the conditional loop to keep the correct behaviour for the other boards using a BNO055 IMU
+And the same apply to the corresponding gyroscope data.
+**Please notice the conditional loop to keep the correct behaviour for the other boards using a BNO055 IMU** preventing unwanted behaviors e.g. robot falling on ground.
-i.e. the RFE, the MTB4 and others.**

-We also foresee a future step: a internal method using the information from accelerometer and gyroscope to implement the precise formula will be inserted in the code.
+We also foresee a future step: a internal method using the information from accelerometer and gyroscope to implement the precise formula will be implemented in the code
+with a call to it in the above quoted snippet.